 Services may apply to return to quality level funding after one month, using the EC11 Form.

 When an educator is not available (for example, due to illness), funding cannot be claimed if no care is provided.
 If there is a replacement educator, funding can be claimed only for the educator who provided alternative care.
 Funding cannot be claimed:

 - for the educator who was not available

 - if the parent/guardian chooses not to place their child in the care of the alternative caregiver/educator.

 Use the following table to find out when and how to change a home-based ECE service’s funding rate:

-If the service provider... and .. then... using ... is funded at the standard rate the service can meet the requirements of one of the quality rate options you may apply to change to the quality funding rate the EC11 Form. is funded at the quality rate the service can no longer meet the quality rate requirements you must apply to return to the standard funding rate the EC11 Form. is funded at the quality rate there has been a change in coordinator, but the service continues to meet one of the quality rate options you must inform the Ministry of Education regional office of the change the EC11/A Form.
+If the service provider... and .. then... using ... is funded at the standard rate the service can meet the requirements of the quality rate you may apply to change to the quality funding rate the EC11 Form. is funded at the quality rate the service can no longer meet the quality rate requirements you must apply to return to the standard funding rate the EC11 Form. is funded at the quality rate the service has used 5 discretionary situations in a funding period to cover coordinator requirements and has a 6th breach you must apply to return to the standard funding rate the EC11 Form. is funded at the quality rate the service has used 5 discretionary situations in a funding period to cover percentage qualification requirements and has a 6th breach you must apply to return to the standard funding rate the EC11 Form. is funded at the quality rate there has been a change in coordinator, but the service continues to meet one of the quality rate options you must inform the Ministry of Education regional office of the change the EC11/A Form.

-Note: Funding rate changes are effective from the date the EC11 Form, with evidence of the educator’s qualification attached, is received by the Ministry.
+Note: Funding rate changes are effective from the date the EC11 Form, with evidence of the educators' qualifications attached, is received by the Ministry.